rachelmcdonald/rachelmcdonald/README.md

 - 👋🏻 Hi, I’m @rachelmcdonald and I am an Associate Software Engineer!
 - 🎮 I’m interested in all things code, Harry Potter and gaming (quite the nerd, I know!)
-- 🎓 I have recently graduated from the CodeClan Professional Software Development course.
+- 🎓 Over the past three years I self-taught to code, taught female and non-binary students the fundamentals of Web Development through a university supported course, graduated from an intensive software development course and had my first role in the tech industry as an Associate Software Engineer.
+- 📍 Recently relocated from Scotland UK to Perth WA as a permanent resident.
-- 📫 How to reach me - rach-mcdonald@outlook.com or my LinkedIn which is in my bio!
+- 📫 How to reach me - rach-mcdonald@outlook.com or via my LinkedIn, which is in my bio!